AymenSekhri/LinuxKernelModulesDevelopments/04.Race_Conditions/README.md

 }
 up(&dev->sem); /* release the lock */
 ```
-It may seem useless to use semaphore or any lock for a simple check like `dev->rp = = dev->wp` which is may executed atomically, but actually it's not atomic code, that line requires getting data from stuck for the two values then compare them which is at least two instructions and the preemption may happen between them.
+It may seem useless to use semaphore or any lock for a simple check like `dev->rp = = dev->wp` which is may executed atomically, but actually it's not atomic code, that line requires getting data from stack for the two values then compare them which is at least two instructions and the preemption may happen between them.